FarhanDipto/Athena-Case-Study/README.md

 ## Components

 *   `athena-dashboard-retool-app.json`: The exported Retool application source file.
 This can be imported into a Retool instance to run the app.
-*   `PROJECT_REPORT.md`: A detailed report covering implementation decisions, challenges faced, and potential future improvements.
+*   `PROJECT_REPORT.pdf`: A detailed report covering implementation decisions, challenges faced, and potential future improvements.

 ## How to Run